imchristie/Apple-Chess/README.md

 ## Download and Run
-Download the AppleChess.zip file, unzip it, and open index.html.
+Download the main.zip file, unzip it, and open index.html.

 ## index.html
 This is the home of the website.
 Clicking the start button will direct to the main.html, which will start a new game of Apple Chess.